 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions about future events and apply judgments that affect the reported amounts of assets, liabilities, revenue and expenses in our consolidated financial statements and related notes.
 We base our estimates, assumptions and judgments on historical experience, current trends and other factors believed to be relevant at the time our consolidated financial statements are prepared.
 However, because future events and their effects cannot be determined with certainty, actual results could differ from our estimates and assumptions, and such differences could be material.
-We believe that the following area involves critical accounting estimates due to the levels of subjectivity and judgment that are necessary to account for its highly uncertain matters, the susceptibility of such matters to change and the potentially material impact these estimates and assumptions could have to our financial condition and operating performance.
+We believe that the following area involves critical accounting estimates due to the levels of subjectivity and judgment that are necessary to account for its highly uncertain matters, the susceptibility of such matters to change and the potentially material impact these estimates and assumptions and operating performance.

 Auto Liability and Workers' Compensation Claims Reserves.
 We self-insure for our portion of claims exposure resulting from auto liability and workers' compensation claims.
-We are responsible for the first \$1.0 million on each auto liability claim and for the first \$750,000 on each workers' compensation claim.
-Additionally, we have \$20.7 million in standby letters of credit to guarantee settlement of claims under agreements with our insurance carriers and regulatory authorities.
+We renewed our liability insurance policies effective June 1, 2024 and are responsible for the first \$2.0 million on each auto liability claim with an annual \$5.0 million aggregate for claims between \$10.0 million and \$20.0 million.
+For the policy years effective June 1, 2022 and June 1, 2023, we are responsible for the first \$1.0 million on each auto liability claim with no aggregates.
+We continue to be responsible for the first \$750,000 on each workers' compensation claim.
+Additionally, we have \$23.1 million in standby letters of credit to guarantee settlement of claims under agreements with our insurance carriers and regulatory authorities.
 We maintain insurance coverage for per-incident and total losses in excess of these risk retention levels in amounts we consider adequate based upon historical experience and our ongoing review.
 However, we could suffer a series of losses within our self-insured retention limits or losses over our policy limits which could negatively affect our financial condition and operating results.
 Our auto liability and workers' compensation claims expense and the related claims reserves will vary primarily based upon the frequency and severity of our accident experience.
-The total auto liability and workers' compensation claims reserves within the insurance and claims accruals in our consolidated balance sheets were \$40.3 million and \$39.3 million as of December 31, 2023 and 2022, respectively.
+The total auto liability and workers' compensation claims reserves within the insurance and claims accruals in our consolidated balance sheets were \$37.5 million and \$40.3 million as of December 31, 2024 and 2023, respectively.
 The excess of the insurance and claims accruals over these amounts relates to general liability, cargo and property damage claims, along with reserves for physical damage to our equipment and outstanding employees' health insurance claims.